-- For your convenience, a physical exam form and dental certificate for your health care providers can be found to the right under Related Files.
+- A physical appraisal form and dental certificate for your health care providers can be found to the right under Related Files.

 - Communication between private and school health staff is important for safe and effective care at school.
 Your healthcare provider may not share health information with school health staff without your signed permission.
 Please talk to your provider about signing their consent form for the school at the time of your child’s appointment for the examination.

 The New York State Education Department requires certain screening exams at certain ages or grades of children as listed below.
 The New York State Department of Health also requires that your private health care provider reports and the school district collects information on your child’s Body Mass Index (BMI) and Weight Status Category (WSC).
 You may fulfill these legal obligations by having your personal physician conduct the screening exams privately and then notifying the school nurse not to do the examinations.
 You will then present your child’s private certificates to the school prior to screening dates.
-The administration may grant a religious exemption for screening exams of families with a sincerely held religious belief.
-Please contact the nurse for information about how to apply for a religious exemption.
 If you have not provided a certificate or notified the nurse of your plan to have the screenings done privately by the time the nurse conducts the school screenings, the district will follow NYS Education Department mandates and will conduct the screening as scheduled.
 Please communicate regularly with your school nurse to avoid confusion.

 The following screening evaluations are conducted by the school nurse who will advise you of any concerns:

 1. Distance visual acuity for all new entrants and for children in kindergarten, grades 1, 3, 5, 7 and 11 and at any other time deemed appropriate.

 2. Near visual acuity for all new entrants within six months of entrance.

 3. Color perception for all new entrants within six months of entrance.